SteriPEN Ultra Review

 Weight & Packability

-The SteriPEN Ultra is a meager 6.65 ounces including its squishy carry case.
+The SteriPEN Ultra is a meager 6.65 ounces, including its squishy carry case.
 Of the SteriPEN models, it's the heaviest, but it's much lighter than pump filters that treat viruses.
-The profile is narrow, which fits nicely into a backpacking pack or even a running pack.
-It's a little large for ultralightweight missions that might go for 20+ miles, but, for a trail run where you need water on the go, it works just fine.
+The narrow profile fits nicely into a backpacking pack or even a running pack.
+It's a little large for ultralightweight missions that might go for 20+ miles, but it works just fine for a trail run where you need water on the go.

 The Ultra is very simple to use.
-Turn it on, place it in your bottle.
+Turn it on and place it in your bottle.
 Water retrieval depends on your storage container.
-If you are taking from a water source with lots of sediment, make sure to pre-filter your water or consider a filter instead.
+If you are removing sediment from a water source, pre-filter your water or consider a filter instead.

 Ease of Treatment

 Treatment is also easy.
-Wait for 90 seconds per liter purified.
+Wait for 90 seconds per liter of purified water.
 Swirl it around.
 When you see the smiley face, your water is ready to drink!
-If you see a frowny face, it means either your battery isn't working, or something is wrong.
+If you see a frowny face, it means your battery isn't working or something is wrong.

-It is pricy.
-Given that it's not super reliable, even though it does remove viruses and other stuff, it's not our first recommendation for most things.
-However, if you like the idea of it, and you'll be around power consistently, it is quite convenient, fast, and easy to use.
+No doubt about it, the SteriPEN Ultra is pricy.
+Given that it's not super reliable, even though it does remove viruses and other harmful bacteria, it's not our first recommendation for most backcountry enthusiasts.
+However, if you like the idea and you'll be around power consistently, it is quite convenient, fast, and easy to use.

 The Ultra does best for international travel or super short trips into the backcountry when it's not cold.
-This UV filter eliminates everything including viruses, but its short battery life and inability to treat large amounts of water does limit its use.
+This UV filter eliminates everything, including viruses, but its short battery life and inability to treat large amounts of water do limit its use.
+If you're interested in another lightweight option that's much more affordable and easy to use, check out the original Lifestraw.
+And if you don't mind filtration options that are lightweight and reliable, check out options like the LifeStraw Peak Squeeze and Katadyn BeFree 0.6L.